 Appendix D – Shell only and Shell and core project assessments

-Speculative or non-speculative shell only or shell and core new buildings can be assessed using the BREEAM New Construction 2018 scheme.
+Speculative or non-speculative shell only or shell and core new buildings can be assessed using BREEAM UK New Construction 2018.

 This section provides guidance to assessors and project teams on the application of BREEAM to shell only and shell and core projects.